Skip to main content

 Evaluation to minimise the risk of state-of-the-art cyberattacks carried out by actors with significant skills and resources.

-How to start with Certification Explanation
+How to start with Certification

 The first EU Cybersecurity certification scheme, EUCC is out.
 Published on February 27, 2023, it gives one year to the ecosystem to get ready.
-While National Cybersecurity Certification Authorities will use this time to develop their certification strategy, Conformity Assessment Bodies will start the authorization and when necessary, notification process.
+While National Cybersecurity Certification Authorities will use this time to develop their certification strategy, Conformity Assessment Bodies will start the authorisation and when necessary, notification process.
 On their side manufacturers and developers can start planning resources and get familiar to the scheme in order to start the certification process.

 ENISA will be providing support to the ecosystem to encourage the understanding and adoption of the EU Cybersecurity Certification Schemes by developing guidance documents and online content & material.